ankschoubey/old-blog/_posts/2021-05-03-decision-making-heuristics.md

 ## If you can’t decide, pick the decision that will lead you to more peace of mind. [^1]

 You can only continue to make good decisions if you have a peace of mind.
-If it voilates your consons, say no.
+If it violates your consens, say no.

 ## Metrics

+# Extreme decision are rarely good.
+Even if you think mathematically, extreme decisions would lie on the edge of all the possible decisions you can make.
+In almost any case, you have more number of non-extreme decisions you can make during any decisions.
+So probabilistically since number of extreme decisions are low, chances that they must he good is low.
+On one level this analysis is dumb too.

 ## Say no to many things
 The goal of a decision to do something is to have high ROI than from doing other things.